World Tag League (NJPW): 2021

 The 2021 World Tag League will take place in tandem with the 2021 Best of the Super Juniors from November 13 to December 15.
 The World Tag League sees 12 teams competing in a single block, with the top two teams facing in the finals.
-The tournament winners advance to an IWGP Tag Team Championship match at Wrestle Kingdom 16.
+Tournament winners Bishamon advanced to an IWGP Tag Team Championship match at Wrestle Kingdom 16, where they defeated Dangerous Tekkers.